-Our strategy to realize this opportunity is our global World Without Waste program, as well as initiatives in place around the sustainability of our packaging. - All 17 Business Units (geographical) have each developed their action plans, aligned with the global targets. - We are working with our packaging suppliers through the CDP Supply Chain program to understand the opportunities of lower carbon sources such as renewable energy and energy-efficient production. - Our R&D team is evaluating new recycling technologies on an ongoing basis and recently, DEMETO (developers of the gr3n technology for chemical recycling), announced that The Coca-Cola Company joined their Industrial Advisory Board. - In Mexico, our bottled water brand, Ciel, is now available in a 100% rPET bottle, which builds on the extremely strong collection and conversion infrastructure that our system has financed over the past decade.
-In Australia, our Mount Franklin water brand is also now available in 100% rPET, and we are launching our water brand in Hong Kong in 100% rPET later this year. - In the innovation space, we have expanded our "packageless" delivery model for beverages, our innovative Freestyle technology to more than 50,000 machines serving 14 million drinks daily, with continued expansion into Europe and Latin America. - Our procurement team is leading the analysis of the landscape and strategy for sourcing virgin and recycled content material.
+Our strategy to realize this opportunity is our global World Without Waste program, as well as initiatives in place around the sustainability of our packaging.

+- In 2018, \$15 million was committed to invest in Circulate Capital, an investment management firm dedicated to incubating and financing companies and infrastructure that prevent the flow of plastic waste into the world's oceans, particularly in South Asia & Southeast Asia. - All 17 Business Units (geographical) have each developed their action plans, aligned with the global targets. - Our R&D team is evaluating new recycling technologies on an ongoing basis and recently, DEMETO (developers of the gr3n technology for chemical recycling), announced that The Coca-Cola Company joined their Industrial Advisory Board.

+- In Mexico, our bottled water brand, Ciel, is now available in a 100% recycled PET bottle, using recycled material recycled through a collection and conversion infrastructure financed by our company and bottlers.
+In Australia, our Mount Franklin water brand is also now available in 100% rPET, and we are launching our water brand in Hong Kong in 100% rPET later this year. - In the innovation space, we have expanded our "package-less" delivery model for beverages, our innovative Freestyle technology to more than 50,000 machines serving 14 million drinks daily, with continued expansion into Europe and Latin America.